kohya-ss/sd-scripts/README.md

   - Also, if there is an absolute path, the path may be exposed, so it is recommended to specify a relative path or write it in the configuration file.
 In such cases, an INFO log is displayed.
   - See [#1123](https://github.com/kohya-ss/sd-scripts/pull/1123) and PR [#1240](https://github.com/kohya-ss/sd-scripts/pull/1240) for details.
 - Colab seems to stop with log output.
 Try specifying `--console_log_simple` option in the training script to disable rich logging.
-- Other improvements include the addition of masked loss, DeepSpeed support, dataset settings improvements, and image tagging improvements.
+- Other improvements include the addition of masked loss, scheduled Huber Loss, DeepSpeed support, dataset settings improvements, and image tagging improvements.
 See below for details.

 #### Training scripts

 - `train_network.py` and `sdxl_train_network.py` are modified to record some dataset settings in the metadata of the trained model (`caption_prefix`, `caption_suffix`, `keep_tokens_separator`, `secondary_separator`, `enable_wildcard`).
 - Fixed a bug that U-Net and Text Encoders are included in the state in `train_network.py` and `sdxl_train_network.py`.
 The saving and loading of the state are faster, the file size is smaller, and the memory usage when loading is reduced.
 - DeepSpeed is supported.
 PR [#1101](https://github.com/kohya-ss/sd-scripts/pull/1101)  and [#1139](https://github.com/kohya-ss/sd-scripts/pull/1139) Thanks to BootsofLagrangian!
 See PR [#1101](https://github.com/kohya-ss/sd-scripts/pull/1101) for details.
 - The masked loss is supported in each training script.
-PR [#1207](https://github.com/kohya-ss/sd-scripts/pull/1207) See [Masked loss](#masked-loss) for details.
+PR [#1207](https://github.com/kohya-ss/sd-scripts/pull/1207) See [Masked loss](#about-masked-loss) for details.
+- Scheduled Huber Loss has been introduced to each training scripts.
+PR [#1228](https://github.com/kohya-ss/sd-scripts/pull/1228/) Thanks to kabachuha for the PR and cheald, drhead, and others for the discussion!
+See [Scheduled Huber Loss](#about-scheduled-huber-loss) for details.
 - The options `--noise_offset_random_strength` and `--ip_noise_gamma_random_strength` are added to each training script.
 These options can be used to vary the noise offset and ip noise gamma in the range of 0 to the specified value.
 PR [#1177](https://github.com/kohya-ss/sd-scripts/pull/1177) Thanks to KohakuBlueleaf!
 - The options `--save_state_on_train_end` are added to each training script.
 PR [#1168](https://github.com/kohya-ss/sd-scripts/pull/1168) Thanks to gesen2egee!
 - The options `--sample_every_n_epochs` and `--sample_every_n_steps` in each training script now display a warning and ignore them when a number less than or equal to `0` is specified.
 Thanks to S-Del for raising the issue.